KyoriPowered/adventure-docs/source/faq.md

 In the case of `adventure-platform-fabric`, you need to make sure you are properly include()-ing the mod.
 For legacy platform implementations, you need to make sure you are properly shading and relocating your specific dependencies.
 Specific issues may include:

-- Not shading the correct version of adventure-api.
+- Not shading the correct version of `adventure-api`.
 You can check your dependency tree to see what or why your build tool is not including the correct version of the API that matches the one used by the platform version you are using.
 - Not relocating your dependencies.
 If you are running on a platform that includes an older version of the API, or another mod/plugin is also not properly relocating their dependencies, you will use their out-of-date version of the API, causing errors.
-- Building/running against a native implementation of adventure-api.
+- Building/running against a native implementation of `adventure-api`.
 If you are running on a platform that includes an older version of the API, this could cause issues if the library depends on newer features that are not available in the outdated version of the API, your library will not be able to find these methods, causing errors.
-- Relocating adventure-api and trying to use native/library methods.
+- Relocating `adventure-api` and trying to use native/library methods.
 If you relocate the API, you will not be able to use any methods that use the API in native implementations or libraries as method signatures will differ.
 Either shade and relocate this software, or do not use native methods.
-Alternatively, if you are shading and relocating a library but want to use the the API, make sure you are only relocating the packages that you are shading.
+Alternatively, if you are shading and relocating a library but want to use the API, make sure you are only relocating the packages that you are shading.

 Please consult the documentation for your build tool for more information on how to shade, relocate and manage your dependencies.
 We do not provide one-on-one support for these sorts of issues, as there are far too many project-specific variables that make isolating issues difficult.